 Varies

-There are many advantages of home solar energy.
-You can save money, raise your property values, and qualify for tax benefits.
-With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.
+There are a number of advantages of home solar energy.
+You can qualify for tax benefits, raise your property values, and save money.
+With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.

 Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Genesee, the average amount someone can save is $1,249 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.

 The answer will depend on your specific needs and goals.
-For a typical home, monocrystalline solar panels are the most efficient for Genesee homes.
-However, if lowering cost is your top priority, then you may want to consider thin-film or polycrystalline solar panels.
-When you're gathering estimates, make sure to ask about the brand names and models of solar panels a company offers and the benefits and drawbacks of each.
+Generally speaking, monocrystalline solar panels are the most efficient for houses in Genesee.
+However, if you're looking at a more frugal option, then you may want to consider polycrystalline or thin-film solar panels.
+When you're gathering estimates, make sure to ask about the brand names and models of solar panels a contractor offers and the benefits and drawbacks of each.